Meet the lawyers we work with: Tracy Chick

 Amputation Claims From Road Traffic Accidents

-All road users owe a duty of care to each other to use the roads safely to help prevent road traffic accidents.
+Anybody using the roads owe others a duty of care to use the roads safely to help prevent road traffic accidents.
 Furthermore, they must adhere to The Highway Code and The Road Traffic Act 1988 as part of their duty of care.

 An example of how a road traffic accident may lead to loss of limb compensation claims may include: